Table of Contents

 - Items requiring Amazon prep

-This is usually because the item needs to be handled or stored under specific conditions, and only certain receiving centers and fulfillment centers are equipped for this.
+This is usually because the item needs to be handled or stored under specific conditions, and only certain receiving centres and fulfilment centres are equipped for this.

 Not only can these exceptions cause inconveniences and confusion, they can also reduce the cost savings you see through the Inventory Placement Service.